Average Calculator

 $$The\ position\ of\ the\ median = \left( \frac{n+1}{2} \right)^{th}item$$

-The "n” denotes the overall item count of the data set.
+Here, the "n" denotes the total item count of the dataset.

 Differences Between the Mean and the Median

-1. The mean, or average, is calculated by summing all the values in a data set and then dividing by the number of observations.
-It gives us a value that considers each point in the data set.
-In contrast, the median is the middle value in a data set ordered from lowest to highest and provides a central point that divides the data set in half, but does not take into account the magnitude of all values.
+The mean (average) is calculated by summing all values in a dataset and dividing by the total number of observations, giving a figure that factors in the magnitude of every single data point.
+In contrast, the median is strictly the middle value in an ordered list.
+It provides a central dividing point but does not factor in the sheer magnitude of the surrounding numbers.

-2. Both the mean and median can be visually estimated from a graphical representation of data.
-The mean can be roughly estimated in a symmetric distribution as it should lie at the center, while the median can be determined as the middle value in a box plot, for example.
+Both metrics can be visually estimated from graphical representations of data.
+In a symmetric distribution, the mean can be quickly estimated as it sits directly in the center.
+Conversely, the median is easily identified as the middle line within a box plot.

-3. Both the mean and median have their uses in further statistical analysis.
-The mean is particularly useful for data that is normally distributed and does not contain outliers, as it is included in calculations of variance and standard deviation.
-The median is valuable as a measure of central tendency when the data is skewed or contains outliers, and it is frequently used in non-parametric statistical tests that do not assume a specific data distribution.
+Both the mean and the median play crucial roles in advanced statistical analysis.
+The mean is heavily utilized for normally distributed data devoid of outliers, forming the foundation for calculating variance and standard deviation.
+The median, however, shines as a measure of central tendency when data is heavily skewed or riddled with outliers.
+It is widely used in non-parametric statistical tests where specific data distributions are not assumed.

 When to Use the Mean

-The mean is the most suitable measure of central tendency when the data set has a symmetric distribution without outliers.
-It is a reliable indicator of the center of the data because it incorporates every value.
-If a data set does contain outliers, it may be preferable to remove these before calculating the mean to ensure an accurate representation of the central tendency.
+The mean is the most suitable measure of central tendency when your dataset features a symmetric distribution with no significant outliers.
+Because it incorporates every single numerical value, it serves as a highly reliable indicator of the data's center.
+However, if your dataset does contain massive outliers, you may need to remove them before calculating the mean to ensure an accurate representation of the true central tendency.

 When to Use the Median